Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Discussion and Future Work

-Our comprehensive study has shed light on the efficacy of noise augmentation as a strategy for improving the adversarial robustness of automatic speech recognition (ASR) systems.
-By conducting a systematic comparative analysis of four state-of-the-art ASR architectures, each trained with different augmentation techniques and subjected to targeted white-box attacks, we have provided empirical evidence supporting the benefits of noise augmentation.

-Our findings reveal that across the board, ASR models trained with noise augmentation -- encompassing background noise, speed variations -- and reverberations exhibit enhanced robustness against adversarial attacks compared to those without such augmentation.
+Our findings reveal that across the board, ASR models trained with noise augmentation -- encompassing background noise, speed variations, and reverberations -- exhibit enhanced robustness against adversarial attacks compared to those without such augmentation.
 Interestingly, the implementation of speed variations alone as a form of augmentation also contributed positively to the robustness of the models, albeit to a lesser extent than the combination of multiple noise types.
 This hints that robustness gains may be attributed to the increased diversity and volume of the dataset.
 Through our investigation, it becomes evident that incorporating speed and noise augmentation into the training pipeline is beneficial for both noise robustness and adversarial robustness.

 The findings from our study suggest several intriguing directions for further research.
 First, while noise augmentation has proven effective, understanding the optimal combination and intensity of different augmentation types remains an open question.
 The relative contributions of background noise, speed variations, and reverberations need to be quantified to develop more targeted augmentation strategies.
 Additionally, the role of dataset size and diversity in enhancing robustness merits deeper exploration.
 Our results indicate that simply increasing the dataset size with varied augmentations can lead to significant robustness improvements.
 Future studies could systematically vary the size and diversity of training data to better understand this relationship.
-Moreover, our research highlights the complex interplay between different forms of augmentation and their impact on adversarial robustness.
-A thorough investigation into how these augmentations interact with various attack types could provide more granular insights into defense mechanisms.
+In particular, this should encompass varying levels of signal-to-noise ratio and different noise dataset sizes.
+Moreover, our research highlights the complex interplay between different forms of augmentation and their impact on adversarial robustness and noise robustness.
+In particular, it could be relevant to study what impact noise-augmented training has on clean speech quality or which artifacts may be introduced by noise-augmented training (and potentially exploited by adversarial attacks).
+A thorough investigation into how these augmentations interact with the robustness w.r.t.~various attack types could provide more granular insights into defense mechanisms.